Pakistan investigating Shell contractor's tanker blast that killed 209

 Ghaznavi said the tanker was operated by a contractor hired by Shell Pakistan to transport gasoline from the southern port city of Karachi to the city of Lahore, the capital of Punjab province.

-Shell Pakistan Ltd, a subsidiary of energy giant Royal Dutch Shell, issued a statement shortly after the accident saying it would cooperate fully with all investigations.
+Shell Pakistan Ltd, a subsidiary of energy giant Royal Dutch Shell (RDSa.L), issued a statement shortly after the accident saying it would cooperate fully with all investigations.

 "Road safety is a priority at Shell and we have already started our own investigation into the cause of the incident,” the company's managing director, Jawwad Cheema, said in the statement.